logion-network/logion-collator/README.md

 solochain (see runtime [here](https://github.com/logion-network/logion-node)).
 The purpose of this project is to follow the evolution of Logion's parachain runtime in the process of migrating from the solochain to the parachain.
-It also enabled to build the runtime and genesis state for the crowd loan.
+It also enabled to build the runtime and genesis state for the crowdloan.

 [Logion collator node prototype](https://github.com/logion-network/logion-collator-prototype) is aligned, in terms of features, with the solochain runtime and is a better representation of what this runtime